 Ask the student if they have met with SAS and if an accommodation letter has been created in ClockWork.
 If so, they need to send the letter to you electronically via ClockWork for you to view and approve.
 It is the student’s responsibility to meet with you to discuss how the accommodations will be implemented.

-Refer the student to DSS if they have not yet met with DSS to create the accommodations letter.
-Remind the student that accommodations cannot be implemented without a formal accommodations letter from DSS.
+Refer the student to SAS if they have not yet met with SAS to create the accommodations letter.
+Remind the student that accommodations cannot be implemented without a formal accommodations letter from SAS.

-An accommodation letter is intended to communicate the academic accommodations necessary to fully participate in each course, based on the present impact of the student's disability as disclosed to DSS.
+An accommodation letter is intended to communicate the academic accommodations necessary to fully participate in each course, based on the present impact of the student's disability as disclosed to SAS.

-If the student discloses a disability without presenting a letter of accommodation from DSS, please refer the student to the DSS Office--201 Smith Hall.
+If the student discloses a disability without presenting a letter of accommodation from SAS, please refer the student to the SAS Office--201 Smith Hall.

 It is the student's responsibility to:

 (3) send faculty accommodation letters (via ClockWork), and

 (4) follow-up with instructors to discuss logistics of classroom and exam accommodations.